kmlawson/china-revolutions-mo3337/seminars.md

 ## Seminars

-## Week 0 - Introduction: Rebellion and Revolution
+## Week 1 - Introduction: Rebellion and Revolution

 **Preparation:**

+* Using the module Moodle "Presentation Signup" wiki, sign up for a week to do one of the 10 weeks from 2-11.
+Choose a week with a theme you are interested in but have a backup in case you don't get your first choice.
+We will revisit this in class if you have any problems.
 * Our module is not a general survey of Chinese history but will focus in on the history of its revolutions.
 While you will get some general background video clips on Chinese history (see below) from week to week, I suggest you purchase an introductory survey text on modern Chinese history to read as the course goes along.
 A few of the most popular survey texts include:
-    * Jonathan Spence, *The Search for Modern China* (old, longer work, but still used as textbook in most courses on modern China)
+    * Jonathan Spence, *The Search for Modern China* (old, longer work, but still used as textbook in most courses on modern China) - [library ebook](http://dx.doi.org/10.1017/CBO9781139167253)
 	* Diana Lary *China’s Republic* (short, interesting mix of materials)
 	* Patricia Ebrey, *Cambridge Illustrated History of China* (if you want something that covers pre-modern period as well)
-	* Rana Mitter, *A Bitter Revolution* (we’ll read parts of this, more episodic and character based with a narrower argumentative narrative)
+	* Rana Mitter, *A Bitter Revolution* (we’ll read parts of this, more episodic and character based with a narrower argumentative narrative) - [library ebook](http://www.myilibrary.com/?id=75235)
 	* Karl, Rebecca E. *Mao Zedong and China in the Twentieth-Century World: A Concise History* (this has less on the pre-1949 period)
 * Memorise the basic chronology in the student handbook up to 1927.
 Look up 2 of these events online and read a bit about them.
 Be prepared to say something you find interesting or curious about them.
 * Write down 2-3 things about revolution that you know, or alternatively, things that you are hoping to learn about